|Name||Alaska State Department of Education|

 The Alaska CAP utilizes a number of attorney and non-attorney advocates in three offices in the state to achieve statewide coverage.
-The P&A’s staffing arrangement provides for 1.11 full-time equivalent employees, with 5 employees in Anchorage (.87 FTE), 1 employee in Fairbanks (.20 FTE), and 1 employee in Juneau (.04 FTE).
+The P&A’s staffing arrangement provides for 0.84 full-time equivalent employees, with 6 employees in Anchorage (.71 FTE), 1 employee in Fairbanks (.10 FTE), and 1 employee in Juneau (.03 FTE).
 The advocates in Juneau and Fairbanks respond to I&R requests, provide individual advocacy assistance, and conduct outreach in their communities.
 In the Anchorage office, an Intake Specialist takes the initial call, obtains information and/or paperwork, and passes the matter on to the CAP advocates for assessment.
 One of the CAP Advocates (.20 FTE) resigned just before the beginning of the federal fiscal year and the position was left vacant due to funding uncertainties caused by sequestration.
 Individuals seeking CAP services can do so by contacting any of the three offices or submit an email request.
 The Anchorage office also maintains a statewide toll-free 800 number for individuals outside of these three hub communities.

-F. Involvement with advisory boards: One CAP advocate is a member of the State Vocational Rehabilitation Committee.
+F. Involvement with advisory boards: One CAP advocate is a member of the State Vocational Rehabilitation Committee (SVRC).
 This is the identified body for the state of Alaska that carries out the responsibilities of both the State Rehabilitation Council and the Assistive Technology Advisory Council.
 As a member of this Committee, the CAP advocate serves as the Chair of the Evaluation Sub-Committee and is also on the Executive Committee.
-The P&A Legal Director, who is partially funded by the CAP, serves as an ex-officio board member with the Alaska Brain Injury network (ABIN) and another CAP advocate serves as the chair to ABIN’s Advocacy Committee.
-Another CAP advocate serves as an ex-officio board member on the State Independent Living Council and as a voting board member of The Web, Anchorage’s mental health drop in center.
+The P&A Legal Director, who is partially funded by the CAP, serves as an ex-officio board member with the Alaska Brain Injury network (ABIN).
+Another CAP advocate serves as an ex-officio board member on the State Independent Living Council and as a voting board member of the Mental Health Consumer Web, Anchorage’s mental health drop in center.
 The DLC Executive Director is a voting board member on the Governor’s Council on Disabilities & Special Education.
 The Disability Law Center of Alaska also works with the Mental Health Trust Authority on various issues that impact people with disabilities in the state of Alaska, such as housing, employment, disability justice, etc. The P&A also has a staff member on the board of the Anchorage Police Citizen Academy Alumni Association.
 The APCAAA is a non-profit voluntary organization of interested Academy graduates who join to promote and improve community relations, provide continuing education, increase community involvement, and assist and support the Anchorage Police Department.

-G. Outreach to unserved/underserved populations: The CAP has sought to provide outreach to underserved and unserved individuals through the distribution of CAP brochures to the Native Health Clinics in most western Alaskan villages, the 12 Tribal Vocational Rehabilitation Agencies, the 6 State Vocational Rehabilitation Agencies, and JBER.
+G. Outreach to unserved/underserved populations: The CAP has sought to provide outreach to underserved and unserved individuals through the distribution of CAP brochures to the Native Health Clinics in most western Alaskan villages, the 12 Tribal Vocational Rehabilitation Agencies, the 6 State Vocational Rehabilitation Agencies, and Joint Base Elmendorf Richardson (JBER).

 The CAP also works with the Mental Health Trust Authority on various issues that impact people with disabilities in the state of Alaska, such as housing, employment, disability justice, etc.

-The CAP for FY12 has distributed 12,000 CAP tri-fold brochures.
+The CAP for FY 13 has distributed 3,000 CAP tri-fold brochures.
 H. Alternative Dispute Resolutions: The Alaska State DVR’s policy on appeals offers individuals an opportunity to request a less formal Administrative Review prior to Alternative Dispute Resolution (ADR) or a Fair Hearing.
 The Administrative Review is conducted by someone at the administrative level that has not had any contact with the individual’s case up to that point and is to be completed within 15 days of the request.